danielosagie/sssync-bknd/sssync-db.md

     "CreatedAt" timestamptz NOT NULL DEFAULT now(),
     "UpdatedAt" timestamptz NOT NULL DEFAULT now(),
     UNIQUE ("PlatformConnectionId", "ProductVariantId"),
-    -- This constraint may be too strict if a platform product can have multiple variants that map to different sssync variants.
-    -- Consider if this should be (PlatformConnectionId, PlatformVariantId) if PlatformVariantId is always unique.
     UNIQUE ("PlatformConnectionId", "PlatformProductId", "PlatformVariantId"),
     "status" text,
 );